-It can be hard, I know, when you come to a dead end and whatever you try to do, you just can’t move on.
+It can be hard, I know when you come to a dead-end and whatever you try to do, you just can’t move on.
 Maybe you’re overwhelmed by grief or depressed, maybe you’re just fed up with life.
 Whatever the case, coming out of that situation can be a little tricky.
 I went through a period of utter dissatisfaction and depression some time ago with how my life had been progressing.
-I didn’t have a job, we’d moved away from Nairobi to life in the countryside, to cows and chicken and no steady network.
+I didn’t have a job, we’d moved away from Nairobi to live in the countryside with cows and chicken and no steady network.
 So many times I just couldn’t get out of bed.
 I didn’t want to.
 I hated everything.

 I had so many dark hopeless days where I was deprived of a sense of direction and my faith and hope in God just wasn’t enough to urge me forward.
-Sometimes, most of the times really, the reality of joblessness, lack of direction and depression was just too real for me to find it within myself to see the light amidst the darkness.
+Sometimes, most of the time really, the reality of joblessness, lack of direction, and depression was just too real for me to find it within myself to see the light amidst the darkness.

 I believe it is worth and was worth it at the time to tell someone with so many bad days like me that they don’t have to wait until everything is perfect to make their dreams a reality.
-Frankly, reality is the thief of joy that reminds us every day that things will never be perfect and you know what?
+Furthermore, reality is the thief of joy.
+It reminds us every day that things will never be perfect and you know what?
 That’s okay.

 Things don’t have to be perfect and it’s time we reconcile with that fact.
 Learn to start living in the crappy imperfect now.
 Enjoy the crappy imperfect life that God has given you now, but do something incredibly beautiful with it.
 Let your life on earth mean something more than just merely existing.
 Live each day, each moment deliberately, praying and asking God to show you what your true purpose in life is and how to get yourself out there and live that full life.

-Yeah, you may not enjoy every single second of it, but even the bible says that Christ came that we may have life and not a half life, not a settled life, but a full life; complete, lacking of nothing.
+Yeah, you may not enjoy every single second of it, but even the bible says that Christ came that we may have life and not a half-life, not a settled life, but a full life; complete, lacking nothing.
 Whether or not you believe in God, your life and situations will not change for the better by you simply sitting down and wishing they would change.
-Do something about your now.
+Do something with what you have now.
 Use what you have now as little and crappy as it may seem.
-Use your talent, your passion and push yourself even when you do not want to move because you know where you want to end up; somewhere better, somewhere peaceful, somewhere full of joy and creativity and passion and progress and growth etc etc.
+Use your talent, your passion and push yourself even when you do not want to move because you know where you want to end up; somewhere better, somewhere peaceful, somewhere full of joy and creativity and passion and progress and growth, etc.

 Don’t stop until you get there.

-Yesterday is passed, today is come.
-Yes, it may not be a beginning per say, you may have done this a couple times over or for the past many years, starting over and hoping that this time you’ll finally get it right, whatever ‘it’ is.
+Yesterday is passed, today came.
+Yes, it may not be a beginning per se, you may have done this a couple of times over or for the past many years, starting over and hoping that this time you’ll finally get it right, whatever ‘it’ is.
 But it’s never too late to learn from our mistakes; to change.
 Let’s start learning how to get to where we’ve always wanted to be.